Fitting a loft light in your loft is an essential step if you are looking to use your loft space for any form of storage.

 As you can see from the image below, this again is our lighting weapon of choice in this instance.

-To fit your strip light, measure the width of the ridge area and divide by 2, this will give you the centre of the ridge, mark a point here.
+To fit a strip light, measure the width of the ridge area and divide by 2, this will give you the centre of the ridge, mark a point here.

-The box that your LED strip light came in should also feature a fixing template.
+The box that the LED strip light came in should also feature a fixing template.
 The template should feature a centre point mark and then a mark around 30-40mm either side.
-These depict the fixing points for your strip light.
+These depict the fixing points for the strip light.

-Undo the screws or fixings that hold the top plate of the light on to the main body.
-With these removed the top plate should come off exposing the inside of the main body and the fixings points.
+Next, the top plate of the light is removed from the main body.
+With this removed the top plate should come off exposing the inside of the main body and the fixings points.

-Place the light up to the ridge with the centre point on the mark you made earlier and then screw in a screw at each fixing point.
-Don’t screw them all the way up at the moment, just enough to hold the light in place.
+The light is then placed up to the ridge with the centre point on the mark made earlier and then it is screwed place with a screw at each fixing point.
+It’s not fully screwed up at present, just enough to hold it.

-Now, run a length of 1.5mm twin and earth from the light over to where the switch will be placed.
-Again give yourself some slack either end.
+Now, a length of 1.5mm twin and earth is run from the light over to where the switch will be placed.
+Again plenty of slack is left to allow for any movement.

-With our new loft light now all wired up and ready, it’s time to get our switch in place and get that wired up also.
+With the new loft light now all wired up and ready, it’s time to get the switch in place and get that wired up also.

-Use a screwdriver to knock out the thin plastic fixing hole covers and also one of the cable access areas so that you can pull your cable through.
-Screw the back box up in your chosen location.
+A screwdriver is then used to knock out the thin plastic fixing hole covers and also one of the cable access areas so that the cable can be pulled through.
+The switch back box is then screwed in place.

-Run a length of 1.5mm twin and earth in through the cable slot and give yourself enough to allow you to wire up the switch.
-Run the other end over to meet the other cables again giving some slack.
+A length of 1.5mm twin and earth is then run in through the cable slot and enough slack is provided to allow the switch to be wired up.
+The other end is run over to meet the other cables again giving some slack.

-Strip off the cable sheath and cores and then wire up the switch, connecting the live wire to the “com” terminal and the neutral to the “L1” terminal.
+The cable sheath and cores are then stripped and the switch is wired up correctly, connecting the live wire to the “com” terminal and the neutral to the “L1” terminal.
 The neutral wire will now become our “switched live” wire.

-To make sure that anyone that works on this switch in the future knows that this is in fact a switch live, you need to wrap a small piece of red insulation tape round the wire just as it comes out of the L1 terminal.
+To make sure that anyone that works on this switch in the future knows that this is in fact a switch live, a small piece of brown/red insulation tape is wrapped round the wire just as it comes out of the L1 terminal to signify that it’s the switched live.

-With all of the wiring now in place and your light and switch wired up, before everything will work you now need to connect the ends of all your cables into the Quickwire switch and load box.
+With all of the wiring now in place and the light and switch wired up, before everything will work the ends of all your cables need to be connected into the Quickwire switch and load box.

 This very clever little box handles all of the routing required to ensure that the switch has a constant live supply and when it’s switched on the live supply is then routed to the light.